Frequently Asked Questions

 After the initial month, if you wish to discontinue your service for any reason, we'll promptly refund your subscription fee on a prorated basis for the unused portion, no questions asked.

-Can I email Jon or Pete with a question or comment?
+Can I email you with a trading question or comment?

 Can I ask for advice or help?